denkonakov/go-blog-gae/README.md

 2) Blog posts can be generated using the Markdown

-3) Posts can use templates
+3) Posts can include another templates

-Used the [blackfriday](https://github.com/russross/blackfriday) library for parsing Markdown
+The [blackfriday](https://github.com/russross/blackfriday) library is utilized for parsing Markdown

 ## How to use post generation

 I am using this blog under Windows, so if you need Shell scripts, you will have to create them.
+Sorry.

 I) newpost.bat test-first-post -> will crete the test-first-post.md in the "markdown" forlder.
 If you have "Meditor" set in the app.json then it will execute [Meditor] test-first-post.md